PostHog/posthog.com/contents/tutorials/non-technical-guide-to-data.md

 topics: ["data management"]
 ---

 Non-technical users have many tools in PostHog for gaining insights from their product data.
-You don’t need coding knowledge, but you do need some knowledge of your data.
-Knowing the formatting and structure of your data is key to getting the most out of PostHog as a non-technical user.
+You don’t need to be a software engineer, but you do need some knowledge of your data.
+Knowing the formatting and structure of your data, for example, is key to getting the most out of PostHog as a non-technical user.

 In this tutorial, we’ll go through how you can understand your product’s data in PostHog.
 This allows you to find the data you want, format it in the right way, and generate insights to improve your product.